taocpp/json/doc/Type-Traits.md

 The class template passed as `Traits` template parameter, most prominently to `tao::json::basic_value<>`, controls the interaction between the JSON library and other C++ types.

 The library includes the Type Traits class template `tao::json::traits<>` with [many specialisations](#default-traits) that is used throughout the library as default.
-A custom Type Traits class can be used to change the behaviour of the default traits, and/or to add support for new types.
+A custom Traits class (more precisely: class template) can be used to change the behaviour of the default Traits, and/or to add support for new types.

-* In the first case it is necessary to create a new traits class template.
+* In the first case it is necessary to create a new Traits class template.
 * In the second case it is also possible to (partially) specialise `tao::json::traits<>` for the new types.

 As is common, for any type `T`, the Type Traits class template instantiated with `T` as template argument is used as Type Traits class for `T`.